danielcornock/danielcornock.co.uk/_posts/2020-05-22-angular-pipes.md

 }
 ```

-And then use this variable within our template:
+We can then pipe this variable within our template, adding our desired file extension within the parameters.

 ##### file-viewer.component.html